ryan@cl:~$ whoami

 I spent about two years at Huawei working on Compute Express Link (CXL) across QEMU and the Linux kernel, exploring how memory systems should evolve for modern data centers.
-More recently, I have been focusing on AI and ML workloads and the systems challenges they introduce.
-I am interested in optimizing these workloads at scale across networking, memory, and runtime layers, with a growing emphasis on energy efficiency alongside performance.
+More recently I have focused on AI and ML workloads and the systems challenges they introduce — optimizing them at scale across networking, memory, and runtime layers, with a growing emphasis on energy efficiency alongside performance.

-I received my PhD from Queen Mary University of London, advised by Gianni Antichi and Brent Stephens (Utah / Google), see my PhD dissertation.
-I was more than fortunate to work with both Gianni and Brent; beyond their technical depth, they each have distinct styles that strongly shaped how I think about systems and research.
+I received my PhD from Queen Mary University of London, advised by Gianni Antichi and Brent Stephens (Utah / Google) — see my PhD dissertation.
+Beyond their technical depth, they each have distinct styles that strongly shaped how I think about systems and research.

 Enabling Fast Networking in the Public Cloud